ksu-cs-textbooks/cis642-643/content/00-forward/08-643-syllabus.md

 This bulleted list captures the course objectives - by the completion of the course you will need to have demonstrated mastery of each point through developing your software engineering project to earn an A.

-## Major Course Topics
-* Software Engineering
-* Requirements Gathering
-* Feature Estimating
-* Testing and Verification
-* Continuous Deployment
-* Waterfall Development Model
-* Agile Development Models

 ## Course Structure
-This course is primarily a project course – you will be grouped into teams by the instructor and assigned a specific, real-world software application to develop.
+This course is primarily an experiential learning (i.e. project-centric) course – you will be grouped into teams by the instructor and assigned a specific, real-world software application to develop.
 Each project also comes with real-world customers who will provide guidance and design priorities, judge usability, negotiate development schedules, and determine how well your software meets their needs.
 Your projects will be released as open-source projects and hosted on a public Github repository.
 You should realize that this project will be one of the criteria by which your future employers will judge your suitability, as well as the recommendations of both your instructor and customers.

-### Lectures, Readings, Class Discussions, and Activities
-While the core focus of this course is _learning by doing_, carrying out the principles of good software engineering while creating or expanding upon an open-source software project to meet society's needs, understanding the process begins with studying engineering practices.
-This will be done through video lectures, assigned readings, class discussions, and other class activities.

 ### Software Projects
 Software projects will cover a wide range of uses as well as base technologies/development languages.
 The instructor will endeavor to match you to a project in your interest area, but this will not always be possible.
 In all cases, these are real-world projects that will go on to be used by hundreds or thousands of real-world users.
 Good design is essential and serves to support both these eventual users and to build your reputation as a software engineer.